 Non-anticoagulative approaches

 Other options such as left atrial appendage occlusion (LAAO) closure or excision may be a viable alternative to OAT in patients at risk of both cardioembolic stroke related to AF and life-threatening or recurrent major bleeding.
 Those with advanced CKD and AF comprise the most at-risk group.
-One LAAO device is approved in the USA and two are available in Europe; the technique is recommended in major guidelines (1,5)(66,67) and consensus documents (68-71).
-The Watchman device (Boston Scientific, St. Paul, MN, USA) has been the subject of two RCTS (PREFER (72) and PREVAIL (73)) and registries, including EWOLUTION (74,75).
-The Amplatzer devices (Abbott, St Paul, MN, USA) have also been the subject of several large registries (76,77), but to date no RCT data exist.
+One LAAO device is approved in the USA and two are available in Europe; the technique is recommended in major guidelines (1,5) and reviewed elsewhere (66,67).

 How to approach OAT in patients with CKD and AF